dtk/dtk-docs-v1/_targets/aws.md

 [INFO] Successfully imported 'aws:network' version 1.0.0
 {% endhighlight %}

 This module contains two assembly templates: target and target_iam.
 If you want to create target using AWS credentials, then you can use target assembly template.
-If your DTK server is running on EC2 machine that has IAM role associated and that IAM role has access to VPC and EC2, you can use target_iam assembly template.
+If your DTK server is running on EC2 machine that has IAM role associated with name "dtk-root" and that IAM role has access to VPC and EC2, you can use target_iam assembly template.

 You can see list of available assemblies for aws/network module using following command: